Fitness Volt

 Cable Machine Leg Workout

-While you could just pick a few cable leg exercises and hope for the best, you’ll get better results if you follow a more prescriptive training program.
+While you could just pick a few cable leg exercises and hope for the best, you’ll get better results if you follow a balanced training program.
 Do this workout 1-2 times per week to develop the lower body of your dreams.
 If you do it twice, make sure there are a couple of days between workouts to allow time for repair and recovery, e.g., Monday and Thursday.

 Before you start, make sure you warm up your legs with a few minutes of light cardio followed by dynamic mobility and flexibility exercises for your ankles, knees, hips, and lower back.